evilsocket/bettercap-proxy-modules/http/download_autopwn/README.md

 **1.** `mkdir bettercap-proxy-modules/http/download_autopwn/xbox`

-Next, we save our User-Agent string(s) in a file called **user-agents.bettercap**.
-These strings will detect requests coming from xbox users.
+Next, we save our User-Agent string(s) in a file called **user-agents.bettercap**.<br>These strings will detect requests coming from xbox users.

 After a quick Google search we find this User-Agent string: